 A Natural World Heritage Site by UNESCO and located in the heart of the Peninsula of Baja California Sur.
-Loreto is one of the local’s and foreigners favorite destinations for its cultural and recreational tourism.
+Loreto is one of the local’s and foreigner’s favorite destinations for its cultural and recreational tourism.
 This magical town offers festivals throughout the year, culture, diverse marine life, fishing, and the surf.
 As well as it is one of the best places for diving, especially from February through April, since sometimes even blue whales may be spotted, making the diving experience as one to not forget.

-Also, at San Juanico Bay you’ll find high swells and excellent wind conditions for surfing.
+Also, at San Juanico Bay, you’ll find high swells and excellent wind conditions for surfing.
 San Juanico is located approximately 39 miles northeast of Loreto.
 It is one of the best spots in the world to practice surfing because of the environmental conditions that allow the waves to reach the heights necessary for the sport.
 Visiting San Juanico Bay is a must for anyone who loves adventures.
-You don’t necessarily need to know how to surf, you’ll find surf schools that give beginners classes so the inexperienced can also have fun!
+You don’t necessarily need to know how to surf.
+You’ll find surf schools that give beginners classes so the inexperienced can also have fun!

 Cabo San Lucas

 The southern part of the peninsula has the cosmopolitan city of La Paz.
 As well as, small seaside towns and villages, and the popular resorts of San José del Cabo and Cabo San Lucas, better known as ‘Los Cabos.’
-Cabo San Lucas is one of the most exclusive and beautiful places in Mexico.
-Besides that, it has 380 marinas that can accommodate ships up to 200 ft with a maximum draft of 12 ft and features the highest quality services expected in a marina.
+Cabo San Lucas is one of the most exclusive places in Mexico.
+Besides that, it has 380 marinas that can accommodate ships up to 200 ft with a maximum draft of 12 ft.
+Additionally, features the highest quality services expected in a marina.
 Furthermore, there are many activities you can do here just like snorkeling, jet-skiing, kite surfing, diving, banana boating, and fishing.
 Of course, you cannot miss the astonishing arch which is part of a formation known as the Three Friars.

-This is a place where you won’t see any commerce nor restaurants; so you have to bring your own snacks and keep the trash with you until the next stop because this place is unbelievable clean due to people that take care of it.
-Once you are there, you’ll fall in love and wish to stay there forever, believe me, many people have had the same thought.
+This is a place where you won’t see any commerce nor restaurants, so you have to bring your own snacks and keep the trash with you until the next stop because this place is unbelievable clean due to people that take care of it.
+Once you are there, you’ll fall in love and wish to stay there forever.
+Believe me, many people have had the same thought.

-Mazatlán is the only beach destination on the Mexican Pacific coast where visitors have the opportunity to walk through streets and alleys that are vibrant roads to a tour of its great historical past.
+Mazatlán is the only beach destination on the Mexican Pacific coast where visitors have the opportunity to walk through streets and alleys that are vibrant roads to a tour of its astonishing historical past.
 This dazzling destination combines the traditional architecture of the historic center, known as Old Mazatlan – with the modern hotels and restaurants that make up the spectacular Zona Dorada (Golden Zone), endowed with more than 10 kilometers of beautiful beaches.
 Such as Playa Norte (North Beach), Playa Gaviotas (Seagull’s Beach), and Playa Venados (Deer’s Beach).
 The mazatleca’s wealth is also appreciated in its crystalline waters, where a variety of fish and sea life abounds.
 There are many sporting events and other activities organized that will make your visit to Mazatlán an unforgettable experience!

 Riviera Nayarit, one of the most attractive destinations in Mexico.
 The area extends about 300 kilometers along the coast, preceded by mountainous jungle and beautiful islands.
 For those who want to know the more rural and rustic side of Mexico, the Riviera has a vast open space for it.
-Along the Nayarit coast there are beaches for all tastes; some with exclusive hotel complexes for those looking for luxury, others less crowded for those who want to relax with high waves for surfers.
+Along the Nayarit coast, there are beaches for all tastes, some with exclusive hotel complexes for those looking for luxury, others less crowded for those who want to relax with high waves for surfers.
 To the charms of this region are added the Marietas Islands, beaches that are hidden like a treasure in a small volcanic archipelago protected by the UNESCO.

-The Marietas Islands are located in Banderas Bay, 8 km from Punta Mita and 27 km from Nuevo Vallarta.
-The most especial Beach is the hidden beach, better known as “Love Beach.”
+The Marietas Islands are located in Banderas Bay, 8 km from Punta Mita, and 27 km from Nuevo Vallarta.
+The most especial beach is the hidden beach, better known as “Love Beach.”
 This beach is one of the main attractions of the Marietas Islands.
 To get there, you have to walk through a tunnel of about 45 meters.
 This beach, like the whole place, is a protected natural area, so we must help to preserve it so that it can remain beautiful and majestic for everyone.
 On your next visit to the Riviera Nayarit, do not forget to take a trip around this incredible gift of nature!